wiryls/kaleidoscope/README.md

 ### Compile

 1. Clone this project.
-2. Open the root folder with Visual Studio, or just configure it with CMake.
+2. Open the root folder with Visual Studio 2022.
 3. Wait until CMake configuration finished.
 (During this step, a third-party library will be cloned)
+4. Add `x64-Release` to CMakeSettings and select it (Optional).
-4. Compile it with Visual Studio or CMake.
+5. Compile it with Visual Studio.
-5. The compiled program may be output to `out\build\x64-Release\app\kaleidoscope` or `build\app\kaleidoscope\MinSizeRel`.
+6. The compiled program may be output to `out\build\x64-Release\app\kaleidoscope`.
 (It depends on your CMake configuration)

 ## Miscellaneous